tmciver/functional-php/readme.md

 [PHP's documentation on `callable`](http://php.net/manual/en/language.types.callable.php) for more info.
 If calling a function using a string seems strange, good; it *is* strange! :)

+### Applicative

+There currently exists an `Applicative` interface but it contains no methods.
+Applicative functionality will be added in the future.